tmkeil/ft_transcendence/README.md

 **Myself** - Cybersecurity, user registration flow, authentication and authorization systems, user settings, frontend and UI design, project management, sound design and music, playtesting, documentation.

-Special Thanks: [SkyeCodes](https://github.com/skyecodes) for help with profile picture system implementation, playtesting and providing a server to host the project for online testing.
+_Special Thanks:_ [skyecodes](https://github.com/skyecodes) for help with profile picture system implementation, playtesting and providing a server to host the project for online testing.
+Also, much needed moral support.